Updated August 29th, 2019

 Note for seasoned pros…. if you’ve been producing music for a while, chances are you’re already doing this.
 So you might want to skip this one OR add a couple of your own tips down in the comments section 😉

 A/B-ing is the practice of comparing your mix to another mix, usually from a commercially successful song in a similar genre.

-You can actually do this without spending a dime but, for best results, I recommend investing in the Magic Sample A/B plug-in ($45 at the time of writing).
+You can actually do this without spending a dime but, for best results, I recommend investing in iZotope’s Ozone 8 ($199 on sale at the time of writing).

 This is because when you’re comparing the two mixes, it’s important that you compare both at the same loudness level which, when you’re fairly new to music production, can be a little tricky to achieve.

 Why is it important that you compare both mixes at the same loudness level?
 I hear you ask….